remotv/controller-for-android/README.md

 #### Robot turns off after some time if I turn the screen off ####
 This only applies to Android 6.0 and above

-- Go to the app settings and turn battery optimization off for this app
+- Go to the app settings and turn battery optimization off for this app (There is a shortcut for this in display settings in Remo app)

 ## Adding separate components

-Make a class that extends and implements methods of Component

-Then add to the Builder's externalComponents list

-See PlayAudioComponentExample.kt
-See MainRobotController.kt for an example of CustomComponentExample being added
+TODO

 ### Devices supported